Clan of Ostoja: Late 20th and 21st centuries

 After World War II, many Ostoja were treated as enemies of the state, and many chose exile, emigrating internationally.
 Some stayed in Poland, or returned from France, England, Scotland or where they had been placed on military service during WW II.
 With the exception of the Ostaszewski Palace in Kraków, communist governments in Poland, Lithuania (including what is now Belarus) and Ukraine confiscated all Ostoja property.
 After the fall of communism, none of these properties have been returned and no compensation has been given.

 Most of the old family properties were burned down by fighting armies during WW I, WW II and during Polish-Soviet War of 1919–1921.
 The existing Ostoya Palace around Rzeszow taken care by Rylski branch of Ostoja is an exception.

 Antoni Uniechowski (1903–1976) was a widely recognized painter in Poland, known for his drawings.
 Aleksander Ścibor-Rylski (1928–1983) was a poet, writer and film director and Tadeusz Sędzimir (1894–1989) was worldwide known inventor.
 His name has been given to revolutionary methods of processing steel and metals used in every industrialized nation of the world.
 In 1990 Poland's large steel plant in Kraków (formerly the Lenin Steelworks) was renamed to Tadeusz Sendzimir Steelworks.

 Joseph Stanislaus Ostoja-Kotkowski (1922–1994) was famous artist that worked with photography, film-making, theater, design, fabric design, murals, kinetic and static sculpture, stained glass, vitreous enamel murals, op-collages, computer graphics and also laser art.
 He was a pioneer regarding laser kinetics and "sound and image".

-Tadeusz Ostaszewski (1918–2003) was professor of fine arts in University of Krakow, Adam Kozłowiecki (1911–2007) was Archbishop of the Archdiocese of Lusaka in Zambia, Andrzej Zagórski (1926–2007) was devoted officer of Armia Krajowa that wrote over 250 publications about Polish underground resistance and Kazimierz Tumiłowicz (1932–2008) was creator of Siberian association of remembrance and social worker in Greater Poland.
+Tadeusz Ostaszewski (1918–2003) was professor of fine arts in University of Kraków, Adam Kozłowiecki (1911–2007) was Archbishop of the Archdiocese of Lusaka in Zambia, Andrzej Zagórski (1926–2007) was devoted officer of Armia Krajowa that wrote over 250 publications about Polish underground resistance and Kazimierz Tumiłowicz (1932–2008) was creator of Siberian association of remembrance and social worker in Greater Poland.
 Andrzej Ostoja-Owsiany (1931–2008) was Senator in Poland after the fall of the communism.
 Błażej Ostoja Lniski is professor in fine arts at Warsaw Art Academy and Martin Ostoja Starzewski is professor in Mechanical Science & Engineering at University of Illinois at Urbana-Champaign.

 In 2014, the Ostoja Clan Association was officially registered in Court with residence at Ostoya Palace in Jasionka, Rzeszów.